 At WrestleMania XXV, Chris Jericho was initially supposed to battle actor Mickey Rourke, who won critical acclaim for his portrayal in The Wrestler.
 Instead, Jericho took on Rowdy Roddy Piper, Ricky Steamboat and Superfly Jimmy Snuka, but was KO'ed afterwards by none other than Rourke.

 Although it was widely expected, the return of Cody Rhodes to WWE at WrestleMania XXXVIII was one of the event's biggest moments.
 Rhodes, who hadn't been with the promotion since 2016, made his triumphant return in a starring role, scoring an emphatic win over Seth Freakin' Rollins.

 The Shawn Michaels Era Begins

-At WrestleMania XII, Shawn Michaels took on WWF World Champion in what was the show's first (and only) 60-minute Iron Man match.
-A back and forth classic took place over the next hour, with both men scoring one win each as time expired.
-Michaels scored another pin when it went into Sudden Death overtime.
+At WrestleMania XII, Shawn Michaels took on WWF World Champion Bret Hart in what was the event's first 60-minute Iron Man match.
+A back and forth classic took place over the next hour, with neither man scoring any falls as time expired.
+Michaels eked out a pin when the match went into Sudden Death overtime.